No region in the world spared as virus cases, deaths surge

 Japan, meanwhile, announced tougher measures ahead of the Summer Olympics.

-The only exceptions to the deteriorating situation are those countries that are advanced in their vaccination program, mostly notably Israel and Britain.
-Even the U.S., which is a vaccination leader globally, is seeing a small uptick in cases.
+The only exceptions to the deteriorating situation are those countries that have advanced vaccination programs, mostly notably Israel and Britain.
+Even the U.S., which is a vaccination leader globally, is seeing a small uptick in new cases.

 In Germany, Poland and other countries in the 27-member European Union, vaccination programs are finally ramping up after a very slow start in the first three months of the year due to delivery shortages.